MohamedGhareeb933/gateway-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Gateway managment Client
+web Client for Gateway Managment Spring boot

+# the Client has
+get All for Device and Gateways list get by Id for Each gateway to update and
+Delete Each Device and Gateway by ID
+Post/add Gateway and Device related to Gateway update/put Each Gateway and Device

+#Project Used
+RxJS
+Observables
+Client Services
+Components
+Angular Material
+Data Transfer Object
+Entities
+Custom routes
+Http Requests
+URL Paramters